-National Policy Planning Framework (13) paragraphs 29, 35, 37 apply.
-Local Plan Policies (14) COM 9 and ENV 11 apply
+National Policy Planning Framework (13) paragraph 91, 102, 104(d), 108, 110 apply.
+Local Plan Policies (14) COM 7 and ENV 11 apply.

 Future development must consider the strong support (10) for ease of access to a maintained network of public footpaths that criss-cross the surrounding countryside and which provide important leisure, amenity and service access for locals and visitors [see 5.3.2].
-The desire of the community (11,36) to retain the character of the rural lanes and not incorporate raised pavements into new developments needs to be balanced against the road safety issues arising from an absence of footways on the main access roads and the erosion of public footpaths by motorised traffic (10) such as on Puddledock Lane.
-In terms of road safety and personal security the community support (36) a policy of incorporating adequate street lighting into all new developments.
+The desire of the community (11, 36) to retain the character of the rural lanes and not incorporate raised pavements into new developments needs to be balanced against the road safety issues arising from an absence of footways on the main access roads and the erosion of public footpaths by motorised traffic (10) such as on Puddledock Lane.
+In terms of road safety and personal security the community have expressed support (36) for a policy of incorporating adequate street lighting into all new developments where it forms part of the planning proposal.